priyambodo-at-google/priyambodo.com-iamagentic-adk/project21-adk-withcheatcode/mynotes.md

 Now, I want to build an AI agent, leveraging the ADK framework, to help me check what is the stock price right now (ex: Google, Tesla, Amazon, Netflix, etc).
 It should read realtime stock price from Yahoo Finance.

 *Action:
 Come up with a plan on how to do it.
 Execute the Plan.
 Then run the agent locally using the run_local.py script for testing purpose.

-@llms-full.txt
+*Important Guide:
+For more guidance step by step on how to do it, Please refer to file @llms-full.txt